Former Faculty Director (2020 to 2021)

 Benjamin Brinner has been a professor in U.C.
 Berkeley’s Department of Music since 1989.
 After five years as chair of that department he was appointed to head the Center for Jewish Studies in 2015.
-He currently serves as the Helen Diller Family Faculty Director of CJS in addition to his appointment as acting faculty director of the Magnes Collection of Jewish Art and Life.
-Over the past five years he has devoted most of his time and efforts to working with colleagues to strengthen Jewish and Israel Studies at Berkeley.
+He previously served as the Helen Diller Family Faculty Director of CJS in addition to his appointment as acting faculty director of the Magnes Collection of Jewish Art and Life.
+Before retiring in 2021, he devoted most of his time and efforts to working with colleagues to strengthen Jewish and Israel Studies at Berkeley.

 A native of Berkeley, where his father William “Ze’ev” Brinner was a professor of Near Eastern Studies, Ben completed a BA degree in musicology at the Hebrew University in Jerusalem.
 He studied Jewish music with leading scholars Israel Adler and Erich Werner, serving as Prof. Adler’s research assistant at the Jewish Music Research Centre at the Hebrew University.
 He studied Israeli music with other faculty there.

 Returning to Berkeley he completed MA and PhD degrees in ethnomusicology in the Department of Music at U. C. Berkeley, specializing in Javanese gamelan and conducting research in Indonesia with the support of a Fulbright fellowship.
 Upon completion of his doctoral studies he returned to Israel to teach full-time at Tel Aviv University and part-time at the Hebrew University and the Jerusalem Music Center.
 Three years later he was back in Berkeley, as an assistant professor in the Department of Music.